evisdrenova/gpt-rs/blog.md

 You can see the dropout example where we randomly drop out values from the example tensor we create.
 Then we apply the drop out to the attention weights.

 Nice!

+# Implementing multi head attention

+Like we did in the single attention head implementation, the multi head attention mechanism is just multiple single headed attention mechanisms running in parallel.